 This is where students can ask any questions.
 I typically get a lot of schedule-type questions here.
 When is our field trip?
 When is the next snow cone day?
 But sometimes I get questions that are kind of more like a suggestion…can we have a pajama day?
 I answer them as honestly and as the best I can.
 But sometimes the answer is maybe…I can definitely think about that.

 This last space is for students to bring up any concerns they have.
 We typically get some recess concerns that we can then address as a class.
 Sometimes students have a concern about an upcoming test or event.
 And occasionally, I’ll have a few silly students who will be concerned that some people don’t like bananas or want to save the turtles! 🙂 I typically save this one for last because this is also where I can bring up any concerns I’m noticing as a class.

 Our class meeting really helps us bond as a group because we’re learning things about each other that we might not normally know.
 It also gives students a voice in our classroom.
 They realize they can discuss things they’re concerned about or give suggestions to make our classroom better.

-It’s usually a favorite time of the week and students are disappointed if they miss it.
+It’s usually the students’ second favorite time of the week (behind Team Building Tuesday) and students are disappointed if they miss it.
 I’m always surprised at how much they enjoy it and how simple it really is.
 It only takes us about 15-20 minutes total to do.

 Have you ever tried a class meeting?